iPhone 14: 5 things I'm most excited about

 3. Performance upgrade

-Each year, I eagerly await word from the annual keynote over what sort of performance upgrades the year's mobile Apple flagship device will deliver.
-Apple always makes year-to-year performance improvements to the iPhone so you can expect the iPhone 14 series to come with some key upgrades in 2022.
+Each year, I eagerly await word from the annual Apple keynote over what sort of performance upgrades the year's iOS flagship device will deliver.
+Apple always makes year-to-year performance improvements to the iPhone so you can expect the iPhone 14 series to come with some key efficiency upgrades in 2022.

 The iPhone 14 series will likely feature an improved processor which could lead to better battery life and app performance.
 Battery life is important, and it's something we expect to improve with each passing year.
 According to the most recent reports, TSMC is planning to produce 3nm chips starting in the second half of 2022.
 The 3nm process will reportedly provide a 30% improved energy efficiency and a huge 15% performance boost, which is something to get excited about if you relish incremental performance gains (like battery life) year to year.